Ajith Kumar

-He began his career with a small role in the 1990 Tamil romantic drama En Veedu En Kanavar.
-He established himself as a romantic hero with Kadhal Kottai (1996), Aval Varuvala (1998) and Kaadhal Mannan (1998), and established himself as an action hero starting with the film Amarkalam (1999).
-Ajith's dual portrayal of twin brothers—where one is deaf-mute—in S. J. Suryah's Vaali (1999) won him his first Filmfare Award for Best Actor – Tamil.
+Ajith began his career with a small role in the 1990 Tamil romantic drama En Veedu En Kanavar.
+After his success in Rajavin Parvaiyile, his first major breakthrough was Aasai (1995), Ajith established himself as a romantic hero with Kadhal Kottai (1996), Kaadhal Mannan (1998) and Aval Varuvala (1998), and established himself as an action hero starting with the film Amarkkalam (1999).
+Ajith's dual portrayal of twin brothers—where one is deaf-mute—in S. J. Suryah's Vaalee (1999) won him his first Filmfare Award for Best Actor – Tamil.
 He earned critical acclaim for his dual roles in the vigilante film Citizen (2001).
-In 2006, he starred in Varalaru, in which he played three different roles.
+He was also praised for his dual role performance in K. S. Ravikumar’s Villain (2002) where he won his second Filmfare Award for Best Actor - Tamil.
+In 2006, he starred in K. S. Ravikumar's Varalaru, in which he played three roles including one of a classical Bharatanatyam dancer.
 It became the highest-grossing Tamil film of 2006, and earned him another Filmfare Award for Best Actor – Tamil.
 The following year he starred in two remakes—Kireedam (2007) and Billa (2007), both of which earned him critical acclaim.
-Ajith played an antihero in Mankatha (2011), which became one of the highest-grossing Tamil films of all time.
+Ajith played an antagonist in his 50th film Mankatha (2011), which became one of the highest-grossing Tamil films of all time.
 His next release, Billa II (2012), was Tamil cinema's first prequel.

 Ajith has also been abroad for various races, including Germany and Malaysia.
 He drove in the 2003 Formula Asia BMW Championships.
-He raced in the 2010 Formula 2 Championship along with two other Indians, Armaan Ebrahim and Parthiva Sureshwaren.
+He raced in the 2010 Formula 2 Championship along with two Indians, Armaan Ebrahim and Parthiva Sureshwaren.
+In 2025, Government of India honoured him with Padma Bhushan, the nation's third highest civilian honour.